davep/davep.github.com/_posts/2015-10-07-change-of-watch-face.md

 ![Krona Sunlight face](/attachments/2015/10/07/Krona Sunlight.png)

-While it lacks the battery information, and second time display, that Pujie Black has, it more than makes up for it with the rather fantastic display of weather and sunrise/set information -- especially how it displays temperature.
+While it lacks the battery information (edit to add: it doesn't lack battery information, it's just an option that is off by default), and second time display, that Pujie Black has, it more than makes up for it with the rather fantastic display of weather and sunrise/set information -- especially how it displays temperature.